noreaster24/code-quiz/README.md

 # code-quiz

+## The assignment is currently incomplete and I am struggling to create the function to add the question array into the DOM.

+### I will continue to update this assignment

 # User Story
 AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores